sroracle/apkfoundry/docs/configuration.rst

     [agent]
     ; Name of the builder agent.
     name = agent01
+    ; Path to the directory under which to store containers. containers = /var/lib/apkfoundry/containers
-    ; Path to the directory under which to store chroots. chroots = /var/lib/apkfoundry/agent
+    ; Path to the directory under which to store job artifacts. jobs = /var/lib/apkfoundry/jobs
     ; The MQTT username for the builder agent. username=agent01
     ; The MQTT password for the builder agent.